-2) The ability to identify and evaluate effective ways to engage with Socially Excluded Groups (SEGs) through sports development
+2) The ability to identify and evaluate effective ways to develop the capacity and social capital of socially excluded groups (SEGs) through sports development

-3) Knowledge of the key agencies in support of community sport
+3) Evaluation of the key processes in supporting community development

 The learning outcomes of this module are characterised as the applied investigation and development of knowledge and understanding.
 The theoretical elements will be explored in class based workshops, lectures, seminars and tutorials.

 There will be a considerable element of action based learning as students will be required to involve themselves with an appropriate project where they will investigate, practice and report on community issues.